jorinvo/prometheus-pushgateway-cleaner/README.md

 Unfortunately there are scenarios where you do not really have a choice but to do something non-optimal.

-What if you are happily using Prometheus for monitoring and alerting for many different systems and now suddenly you have a class of systems which run on hardware you do not control, behind a firewall you do not control.
+What if you are happily using Prometheus for monitoring and alerting for many different systems and now suddenly you have a class of systems which run on hardware you do not control, behind a firewall you do not control?
 What if this firewall only allows you to send metrics out and denies incoming requests?
-What if this class of systems are still dynamic and come and go?
+What if this class of systems are ephemeral jobs which come and go?
 Do you need to keep all of these metrics in the pushgateway forever?

-While this might not be the scenario the pushgateway is build for and maybe not even the ideal environment for Prometheus itself, maybe they are a good enough solution for now and what you invested in this setup might be worth sticking with it, for now.
+While this might not be the scenario the pushgateway is build for and maybe not even the ideal environment for Prometheus itself, it would be great if they can be a good enough solution for now and since you invested a lot in this setup already and rather not have a completely separate setup for this one use case.

-And it is *okay* that there is no TTL (time-to-live) / expiration built into the pushgateway.
+Luckily it is *fine* that there is no TTL (time-to-live) / expiration built into the pushgateway.
-It still allows you to build your own expiration strategy on top of it.
+It provides you with everything so you can build your own expiration strategy on top of it.

 *And this is exactly what `prometheus-pushgateway-cleaner` does.*